-Welcome to the Geohazard Supersites and Natural Laboratories
+Warning: this is the legacy website of the Geohazard Supersites and Natural Laboratories - GSNL

 The Supersites have data for the study of natural hazards in geologically active regions, including information from Synthetic Aperture Radar (SAR), GPS crustal deformation measurements, and earthquakes.

 The data are provided in the spirit of GEO, ESA, NASA and the National Science Foundation (NSF), that easy access to Earth science data will promote their use and advance scientific research, ultimately leading to reduced loss of life from natural hazards.

 Click on a site in the map below, or see the regions listed below in Geohazard Supersites and Geohazard Natural Laboratories.

 Supersites is an initiative of the geohazard scientific community.
 The Supersites provide access to spaceborne and in-situ geophysical data of selected sites prone to earthquake, volcano or other hazards.
 The initiative began with the "Frascati declaration" at the conclusion of the 3rd International Geohazards workshop of the Group of Earth Observation (GEO) held in November 2007 in Frascati, Italy.
 The recommendation of the workshop was “to stimulate an international and intergovernmental effort to monitor and study selected reference sites by establishing open access to relevant datasets according to GEO principles to foster the collaboration between all various partners and end-users”.
 This recommendation is formalized as GEO task DI-09-010.

 For more information on Supersites please contact the Chair of the

 Scientific Advisory Committee Stefano Salvi at the INGV

 (email@example.com) or Francesco Gaetani at the GEO Secretariat